findmypast/public_docs/public_docs/priv/static/imageapi_documentation.md

 #### Hash SHA1

-The hash is contructed by concatenating utctime, uppid and an API key and hashing this using SHA1 .
+The hash is constructed by concatenating utctime, uppid and an API key and hashing this using SHA1 .
 The API key is provided by findmypast.

 **For example:**
 The following values used to create a SHA1 hash and the values must be supplied in the following order.

 ```
 utctime - 2016-02-29T12:30:30.120Z